ningninger/hospital-management-system/docs/address.md

 ```
 ___
 ### funtioning:
-- `address();` : the constructor of the class initializes all the fields of the class by an empty string i.e. `""`;
+- `Address();` : the constructor of the class initializes all the fields of the class by an empty string i.e. `""`;
 - `void takeInput();` : this function takes each of the fields (all are of type `string`) as input from the user side;
 - `void print();` : this function outputs each of the fields in a structured manner;
-- `string addToStr();` : this function converts the address contained in the fields of address object that called this funtion into a string (of specified format) and returns it;
+- `string addToStr();` : this function converts the Address contained in the fields of Address object that called this funtion into a string (of specified format) and returns it;

-    - values of the different fields i.e. `line1, line2, city, state, pinCode, country` are pushed into the address string seperated by a [backtick](https://en.wikipedia.org/wiki/Grave_accent) character, since commas (`,`) are already used by csv files for differentiating adjacent cells of the same row;
+    - values of the different fields i.e. `line1, line2, city, state, pinCode, country` are pushed into the Address string seperated by a [backtick](https://en.wikipedia.org/wiki/Grave_accent) character, since commas (`,`) are already used by csv files for differentiating adjacent cells of the same row;
     - also, since values of the fields `line1` and `line2` might contain commas (`,`), so, before storing them, an iteration is performed over them and each `,` is replaced by `^`;

         ```cpp